-When you do a lease option / rent to own home in Southern California and Central Ohio there are various types of arrangements you can choose to take… but the most common is this:
+When you do a lease option / rent to own home in Ohio and Southern California there are various types of arrangements you can choose to take… but the most common is this:

 - You find the rent to own house you like and apply

 - You and the rent to own house owner agree on a monthly rent, a “move in” type fee that basically pays for the privilege to have the opportunity to purchase the home late, and the price of the purchase at the end of the rental agreement if you want to buy it.

 - You move in and pay your monthly rental payment and treat the house great (since you may be owning it someday).

 In the old days of lease options / rent to own agreements, a home owner was allowed to let a portion of the monthly rental payment be applied to the purchase price as a pre-paid down payment.

 It helped the tenant buyer earn money off of the purchase each month they made a payment… and it helped the house owner sell the house more often at the end of the rent to own agreement since now the tenant had some “equity” in the deal.

 But in recent years a bill was passed in Washington D.C. called the Dodd Frank Act that has placed restrictions on rent to own programs… and has limited the ability to apply rental payments to the end purchase of the home.

 But There Is Still Opportunity To Earn Equity With A Rent To Own Contract

 One of the great benefits of renting to own a Ohio and Southern California house is that you get the ability to have the home seller agree to sell you the house for a price you agree upon today.